huggingface/transformers/docs/source/en/perf_train_gpu_one.md

 as much as possible and thus filling GPU memory to its limit.
 If the desired batch size exceeds the limits of the GPU memory, the memory optimization techniques listed in this guide such as gradient accumulation can help.

-However, if the preferred batch size fits into memory, there’s no reason to apply memory-optimizing techniques that can slow down the training.
+However, if the preferred batch size fits into memory, there's no reason to apply memory-optimizing techniques that can slow down the training.
 Just because one can use a large batch size, does not mean they should.
-As part of hyperparameter tuning, you should determine which batch size yields the best results and then optimize the throughput accordingly.
+As part of hyperparameter tuning, you should determine which batch size yields the best results and then optimize accordingly.

 The methods and tools covered in this guide can be classified based on the effect they have on the training process: